 When you commit to improving the lives of others you will notice a direct impact on the quality of your own – your life becomes more meaningful.

 Find your own way of giving in this world, it doesn’t have to take the form of money.
-Time and knowledge can be the most impactful things you can give.
+Time and knowledge are the most valuable assets you can give.

-If you find yourself feeling down or having a bad day, chances are you are stressing about yourself – turn your attention to someone else and make an effort to improve their day, the quality of yours will follow.
+If you find yourself feeling down or having a bad day, chances are you are stressing about yourself.
+Focus your attention on improving someones day, the quality of yours will follow.